 Have you heard of the Hospitality Training School Board?
 How about the Maritime Academy Board or the Commission on Caribbean Cooperation?

-The U.S. Virgin Islands has around 115 boards, commissions and committees on the books.
+The U.S. Virgin Islands has more than 120 boards, commissions and committees on the books.
 Important regulatory agencies, such as the Public Services Commission and the St. Croix hospital’s governing board, struggle to get enough members together to meet.
 Numerous licensing boards lack quorums and, by law, should be unable to give new licenses in an array of trades and medical disciplines.

 Some boards have never been up and running and seem to have been created out of wishful thinking or a desire by senators to look like they were doing something.
 Others functioned – or at least had members and met for awhile but have since fallen by the wayside.